UMMS-Biocore/dolphin/docs/dolphin-ui/tablecreator.rst

 .. image:: dolphin_pics/export_table.png
         :align: center

-You can also download the raw TSV file of the newly generated table.
+You can also download the raw TSV file of the newly generated table or send the table to the DEBrowser (For more information on DEBrowser, see the DEBrowser section).
+This will only appear for rsem/mRNA/tRNA tables.

 If you wish to save the table, either for easy access later or for plotting capabilities, you can name the table in the 'Save Table As"' tab and then click the 'Save Table' at the bottom of the page.